intel/pmem-csi/README.md

 Building has been verified using these components:

 - Go: version 1.10.1
-- [ndctl](https://github.com/pmem/ndctl) version 62, built on dev.host via autogen,configure,make,install as per instruction in README.md
+- [ndctl](https://github.com/pmem/ndctl) version 62, built on dev.host via autogen, configure, make, and install as per instruction in README.md

-Building of Docker images has additionally requires:
+Building of Docker images has an additional requirement:

 - Docker-ce: verified using version 18.06.1

 ### Hardware required

-Non-volatile DIMM device(s) are required for operation.
-Some development and testing can however be done using QEMU-emulated NVDIMMs, see [README-qemu-notes](README-qemu-notes.md).
+Persistent memory device(s) are required for operation.
+However, some development and testing can be done using QEMU-emulated persistent memory devices, see [README-qemu-notes](README-qemu-notes.md).

-### NVDIMM device initialization
+### Persistent memory device initialization

-The driver does not create NVDIMM Regions, but expects Regions to exist when the driver starts.
+The driver does not create persistent memory Regions, but expects Regions to exist when the driver starts.
 The utility [ipmctl](https://github.com/intel/ipmctl) can be used to create Regions.

 ## Supported Kubernetes versions